pauloLeitao85/Arch-Dots-and-Docs/README.md

 	Look for these key indicators:
 	* **"Mitigation: Microcode"**: Confirms the `ucode` package is correctly patching the hardware.
 	* **"Not affected"**: Your specific CPU model isn't physically susceptible to that bug.
-	* **"SMT vulnerable"**: This is standard for most modern Intel/AMD CPUs.
+	* **"SMT vulnerable"**: You shouldn't worry.
+This is standard for most modern Intel/AMD CPUs.
 It means the kernel is managing the risk, but the physical hardware architecture still shares resources between threads.

 	---